mesuutt/snipper/README.md

 ### Creating new snippet

-Create a snippet from the contents of `foo.py` just:
+Create a snippet from the contents of `foo.py` by just the following:

     snipper new foo.py